If you love chocolate, you'll go crazy over this Vegan Chocolate Cake! It's easy to prepare (no mixer needed!) and super fudgy and decadent!

 Notes

-- You can measure the ingredients in cups of simply measuring them using the yogurt container.
+- You can measure the ingredients in cups by simply measuring them using the yogurt container.
+Equivalent measurements are marked in the recipe ingredients.

 - Make sure to whisk together the wet ingredients until well combined.
 The mixture might look curdled at first, but don't worry, it will end up mixing well.